babench/rdbms/08-ddl/README.md

 ```

 `ALTER` - change the properties of objects inside of RDBMS; lock on the table
-hint:
+performance hint:
  - add nullable column
  - update rows at several transactions
  - set default and not nullable value